google/xls/docs_src/build_system.md

 ### `cc_xls_ir_jit_wrapper`

-The macro generates sources files (.cc and .h) using the xls_ir_jit_wrapper rule.
+The macro instantiates a macro that generates the source files (.cc and .h) for JIT invocation wrappers and the 'enable_generated_file_wrapper' function.
 The source files are the input to a cc_library target with the same name as this macro.

 ### `xls_dslx_ir`<a id="xls_dslx_ir"></a>